DrYenyen/PPPwn-Troubleshooting/README.md

 * Troubleshooting from Stage1 also applies here.
 2. Console shutdown happens occasionally on its own but if it persists try changing to a different IPV6 for the exploit settings usually marked by "old" or "Stable".
 Or for the GUI in this guide type in <code>4141:4141:4141:4141</code> or <code>1111:1111:1111:1111</code> in the custom ipv6 field
 3. If on a Mac try a windows device......    or if already on windows try changing the Npcap version to an older one.
-4. If stuck here no matter what try using the Python implementation of this jailbreak or a different device.
-5. If you get Libcap or similar errors it may be a driver issue find the driver for your laptop's or desktop motherboard's Ethernet controller delete the current one and install the one you got.
+4. If you get Libcap or similar errors it may be a driver issue find the driver for your laptop's or desktop motherboard's Ethernet controller delete the current one and install the one you got.
-6. If you do not get Libcap errors but are still stuck here it may be a driver issue find the driver for your laptop's or desktop motherboard's Ethernet controller delete the current one and install the one you got.
+5. If you do not get Libcap errors but are still stuck here it may be a driver issue find the driver for your laptop's or desktop motherboard's Ethernet controller delete the current one and install the one you got.

 # Stage 3: